pharmavillage/documentation/content/commands/xread/index.md

 to the specified streams and IDs, and automatically unblock once one of the requested keys accept data.

-It is important to understand that this command *fans out* to all the clients that are waiting for the same range of IDs, so every consumer will get a copy of the data, unlike to what happens when blocking list pop operations are used.
+It is important to understand that this command _fans out_ to all the clients that are waiting for the same range of IDs, so every consumer will get a copy of the data, unlike to what happens when blocking list pop operations are used.

 In order to block, the **BLOCK** option is used, together with the number of milliseconds we want to block before timing out.
-Normally Redis blocking commands take timeouts in seconds, however this command takes a millisecond timeout, even if normally the server will have a timeout resolution near to 0.1 seconds.
+Normally Pharmavillage blocking commands take timeouts in seconds, however this command takes a millisecond timeout, even if normally the server will have a timeout resolution near to 0.1 seconds.
 This time it is possible to block for a shorter time in